ghall89/marky/README.md

 A command line tool, written in Go, to convert a Markdown file into a simple webpage.

+## Installing

+The executable downloaded from [GitHub releases](https://github.com/ghall89/marky/releases) in your terminal.

+## Building From Source

+Run `make` or `make build` from the project directory.
+Binaries for macOS/Darwin, Linux, and Windows will be compiled to 'target/'.

 ## Usage

-If you have Go installed you can use `go run .` from the project directory.
-Alternatively, you can run the executable downloaded from [GitHub releases](https://github.com/ghall89/marky/releases) in your terminal.

-### Arguments

-marky takes a single argument, an absolute path to the Markdown file you'd like to convert.
+marky takes a single argument, the path to the Markdown file you'd like to convert.

+A directory with name of your Markdown file will be created with the generated HTML and a CSS file.
+The webpage will then open in your default browser.